blocklayouts/blocklayouts/readme.txt

 * **Icon Block** - Add beautiful, scalable icons with extensive icon library, custom SVG support, and advanced styling options
 * **Marquee Block** - Create eye-catching scrolling text and content with customizable speed, direction, and hover effects
+* **Infinite Scroll** - Automatically load more posts as you scroll
+* **Related Posts** - Display posts related to the current post based on categories, tags, or custom taxonomies
 * **More blocks coming soon**: Slider, Content Toggle, and many more!

 = Block Extensions & Enhancements =